zmyzheng/Signature-Authentication-Pen/README.md

 Neural network is designed using Keras.
 Each of the layer is full-connected.
 Except the output layer, other layers use Relu as activation function.
 To avoid the problem of overfitting, we add dropout of 0.1 in the last two layers.

 ![](neural_network_architecture.png)

+### Android App

+As MetawearC transmit data by Bluetooth, We design an Android App utilizing the API from Metawear SDK.
+After the MetawearC is connected with the phone by Bluetooth, when clicking start button, the MetawearC starts collecting acceleration and angular velocity and save them into RAM.
+When clicking stop button, MetawearC stops collecting data and POST the data into server.
+The length of data will be displayed by Toasts.
+After receiving the response from the server, the App will display the result of prediction, namely, the name of the user in real time identity recognition mode or true/flase in fake signature distinguishing mode.

+### server

+The server was built using Flask deployed on AWS EC2 for wireless device.
+In training mode, after receiving the posted data from Android App, the server do data cleaning first then store the cleaned data into a csv file.
+Then it reads the csv file and train the neural network.
+The trained weights will be stored into a file with hdf5 format.
+In testing mode, the neural network loads the trained weight of the network and make prediction for each received data.
+Then it responds the Android App with the result of prediction.